riceissa/issarice.com/wiki/total-spending-in-global-health.md

 # Summary

-For a nice overview of the overall flow of health aid money, see the work out of IHME, which uses data from numerous sources including [Development Assistance Committee](https://en.wikipedia.org/wiki/Development_Assistance_Committee) and [Common Reporting Standard](https://en.wikipedia.org/wiki/Common_Reporting_Standard) databases;
+For a nice overview of the overall flow of health aid money, see the work out of the Institute for Health Metrics and Evaluation (IHME), which uses data from numerous sources including [Development Assistance Committee](https://en.wikipedia.org/wiki/Development_Assistance_Committee) and [Common Reporting Standard](https://en.wikipedia.org/wiki/Common_Reporting_Standard) databases;